Prompt Engineering Tools & Techniques [Updated June 2025]

 1. Be specific and provide context

 The rule of thumb is to provide just enough instruction and context to guide the LLM.
-You can mention the audience, tone, or ask for one thing at a time to avoid overloading your prompt.
+You can mention the audience and tone or ask for one thing at a time to avoid overloading your prompt.

 Poor: "Write about dogs."